-Australia’s Aboriginal people celebrate and share their culture at many colourful traditional and contemporary festivals throughout the year.
-Visit a remote Arnhem Land community at the Stone Country Festival or travel back to the Dreamtime at Walking with Spirits.
+Australia’s Indigenous people celebrate and share their culture at many colourful traditional and contemporary festivals throughout the year.
+Visit a remote Gove Peninsula community at the Garma Festival or travel back to the Dreamtime at Walking with Spirits.
 Head to Cape York Peninsula for the Laura Aboriginal Dance Festival.
 Browse a diverse range of Aboriginal art at the Darwin or Cairns Aboriginal Art Fairs.
-Enjoy everything from concerts to comedy at Queensland’s Dreaming Festival.
-Catch a performance of Bangarra Dance Theatre, Australia’s leading indigenous performing arts company as it tours city and regional venues across Australia.
+Enjoy everything from concerts to comedy at Saltwater Freshwater Festival on the New South Wales North Coast.
+Catch a performance of Bangarra Dance Theatre, Australia’s leading Indigenous performing arts company as it tours city and regional venues across Australia.

 Sydney, New South Wales

 The Saltwater Freshwater Festival is a nomadic event that moves to a different location on the Mid North Coast of New South Wales each Australia Day providing a range of healthy, family-friendly activities for the community to enjoy.
 It is the only Aboriginal cultural festival of its kind in New South Wales.
 The festival features arts, music, dance, workshops and cultural traditions.
 It provides an authentic Aboriginal experience for visitors, families and local communities wishing to experience traditional and contemporary Australian Aboriginal culture.
-The 2013 Saltwater Freshwater Festival will be held in Taree on 26 January 2013.
+The 2013 Saltwater Freshwater Festival is held in on 26 January each year.

 Adelaide, South Australia